Sharronlav/EDA-project/README.md

 Mainly, to extract important interactions between the profiles variables and prefences, detect outliers, and test underlying assumptions whithin the users.

-In addition, we aim to preform text analysis to determine optimal pairing (maximun number of matches).
+In addition, we aim to preform text analysis to determine optimal pairing (maximun number of matches), visualized by wordcloud and Scattertext infographic.

 ## 🔧	 Tools and Methods

  - [NumPy](https://numpy.org/)